pchaigno/pchaigno.github.io/_posts/2021-10-20-ebpf-instruction-sets.md

 In the worst case, the complexity grows exponentially with the number of conditions in the program[^state-pruning].
 [][bpf-complexity]

-`check-complexity.sh` also reports the complexity of each loaded BPF program.
+`TestVerifier` also reports the complexity of each loaded BPF program.
-I executed it on a Linux 5.10 and report the results in the following plot.
+I executed it on a Linux 6.8 and report the results in the following plot.

 {% include plot-isa-versions-complexity.html %}

-By clicking on the legend to hide v3, we can notice that v1 and v2 are fairly close.
+By clicking on the legend to hide v3 and v4, we can notice that v1 and v2 are fairly close.
-There are however stricking differences between the first two versions and the last one.
+There are however stricking differences between the first two versions and the third one.
 The v3 instruction set sometimes reduces complexity and other times exacerbates it.
-Adding `mattr=+alu32` has a similar impact.
+The v4 instruction set has a similar impact to v3, though not to the same extent.

 It's unclear why the newer instruction sets sometimes increase complexity when they reduce the number of instructions.
 Given that they don't significantly modify the control flow, it could be that they reduce the efficiency of [the verifier's state pruning][bpf-complexity].

 To sum up, if you are having complexity issues (i.e., hitting the verifier's threshold), you need to carefully test the impact of each instruction set before making the switch.
-The only case that seems clear is switching from v2 + alu32 to v3, with v3 almost always holding lower complexities.

 <br>